Shooting parties for wild game and game fowl in WW2

-Where I lived as a child in the 1940s there was countryside and farmland all around.
+Where I lived as a child in the 1940s, a few miles outside Cambridge, there was countryside and farmland all around.
 So there was abundant wildlife.
 Provided that the rabbits, hares, pheasants, partridges, etc could be caught, there was no shortage of free and fresh meat in spite of meat rationing which didn't end until 1954.

-My home was a few miles outside Cambridge but there were many similar open areas across Britain at that time.
-So my experiences of capitalising on the local wildlife for food would not have been unique.
+There were many similar open areas across Britain at that time.
+So what I describe below would not have been unique.

-My father's shoot took place in the grounds of the factory where he worked which was set in many acres, largely given over to farming.
+My father's shoot took place in the grounds of the factory where he worked in a reserved occupation.
+It was set in many acres, largely given over to farming.
 On specified dates, the owners permitted the shoots for their employees.
-The farmers appreciated clearing the vermin that attacked their crops, and the shooting parties valued the free meat and the social activity.
+There must have been many similar sites across the country.

 Getting to the shooting area meant walking across farmland.
 I well remember walking through a field of wet kale.
 It was taller than me, I couldn't see anything but kale around me and I got very wet and cold.
 It was most uncomfortable.

-My father's shooting party consisted of those employees who wished to take part, probably between eight and 15, their dogs and anyone like me who was taken along to watch and generally help.
+My father's shooting party consisted of those employees who wished to take part, probably between eight and 15, their dogs and anyone like me who was taken along to watch and help generally.
 No-one seemed surprised at the presence of a young child where there was live ammunition - 'health and safety' had not been dreamed up and I never felt remotely in any danger anyway.

-As a boy in Scotland in the 1940s, I was one of a group of beaters at a pheasant shoot.
-The shoot area was fairly large, perhaps 1½ mile square.
+As a boy in Scotland in the 1940s, I was one of a group of beaters at a pheasant shoot in a fairly large shoot area of perhaps 1½ mile square.

 The beaters' task was to frighten the pheasants into the air, so that the shooters could shoot them.
 We made as much noise as we could and did a certain amount of beating the undergrowth.